SalesforceLabs/OrgCheck/docs/index4.queries.md

 FROM CollaborationGroup
 ```

-## Queries permformed by the Current User Permissions dataset
+## Queries performed by the Current User Permissions dataset
 Source: build/src/api/dataset/orgcheck-api-dataset-currentuserpermissions.js
 ### SOQL Queries
 **Queries on UserPermissionAccess**
 We perform an SOQL by permission we are interested in (see `field`).
-In some case, if the permission is not available in the org, we assume `false`and it does not block us from getting the other permissions.
+In some case, if
+ the permission is not available in the org, we assume `false`and it does not block
+ us from getting the other permissions.
 ```
 SELECT Permissions<field> FROM UserPermissionAccess
 ```

-## Queries permformed by the Custom Fields dataset
+## Queries performed by the Custom Fields dataset
 Source: build/src/api/dataset/orgcheck-api-dataset-customfields.js
 ### Tooling SOQL Queries
 **Query on CustomField**